-Free WiFi is available on most of our trains but WiFi on all services will start rolling out from June 2019.
-So you can update your social media or do last minute preparation for a meeting.
+Free WiFi is available on most of our trains but WiFi on all services started rolling out from June 2019.

 By accessing the WI-FI you accept these terms and conditions:

 and expressly agree that they will govern its use.
 If you do not agree to these Terms and Conditions, please do not access the service.